lbryio/lbry.com/SECURITY.md

 ## Supported PHP Versions

-Use this section to tell people about which PHP version of your project are currently being supported with composer updates, to increase security.
+Use this section to tell people about which PHP version of your project are currently being supported with composer updates, to increase stability, patches and security for these PHP versions.

 |   PHP Version    |      Supported     |
 |   -----------    |      ---------     |